 The Historical and Economic Context

 The Roosevelt Corollary to the Monroe Doctrine, proclaimed in 1904, had already established the United States as the policeman of the Western Hemisphere, asserting the right to intervene in the affairs of Latin American nations to prevent European intervention.
-Dollar Diplomacy can be seen as an extension of this policy, but instead of relying on military force, it aimed to use economic leverage to achieve similar goals.
-The idea was that by encouraging American investment and providing loans to these countries, the United States could promote economic stability, foster goodwill, and ultimately, prevent European powers from gaining a foothold in the region.
+Dollar Diplomacy can be seen as an extension of this policy, but instead of relying on military force, it aimed to use economic use to achieve similar goals.
+The idea was that by encouraging American investment and providing loans to these countries, the United States could promote economic stability, encourage goodwill, and ultimately, prevent European powers from gaining a foothold in the region.

 Taft's Motivations for Dollar Diplomacy